ijl/orjson/README.md

 `dumps()` serializes Python objects to JSON.

 It has no options, does not support hooks for custom objects, and does not support subclasses.
+It supports 64-bit integers and 64-bit floats, which is the same as the standard library `json` module.

+It raises `TypeError` on an unsupported type.
+This exception message describes the invalid object.

-It raises `TypeError` on an unsupported type or a number that is too large.
+It raises `TypeError` on an integer that is too large.

-The error message describes the invalid object.
+It raises `TypeError` if a `dict` has a key of a type other than `str`.

 ```python
 import orjson